celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 When running the following commands, the Beneficiary keys should be [unlocked](#unlocking).
 {% endhint %}

-Create a Locked Gold Account for each of the Validator and Validator Group's `ReleaseGold` contracts:
+Create a registered Account for each of the Validator and Validator Group's `ReleaseGold` contracts:

 ```bash
 # On your local machine